ThatOtherZach/Web3-by-Example/README.md

 It is also a fantastic idea to have the Web3 documentation open so you can get more information on functions and other things that may be useful; you can find that here: http://web3js.readthedocs.io/en/1.0/getting-started.

 One finial note, if you start playing around with ether (aka money) it would be a wise idea to lock down your local wallet and your system in general.
-Crypto is fun, but it can also be a total sh!t show especially if you're operating on an insecure computer.
+Crypto is fun, but it can also be a total sh!t show especially if you're operating on an unsecure computer.
 Just a heads up...
 Don't say I didn't warn you.

 ## Running Scripts
 I'm going to assume you know at least the basics of what Ethereum is and what terms like "Address", "transaction hash/ID", and what "ERC-20 tokens" means.
 If not, you may want to read up on that before anything else.
 I've left placeholder text in place of where you will need real Ethereum value(s); you can either use your own or just grab a random one from a block explorer like [etherscan.io](http://etherscan.io/).